 On May 13, 2021, we closed the US\$6.0 million Debenture with Hepalink.
-The Debenture bears interest at 12% per annum.
-During the year ended December 31, 2023, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2023 to May 13, 2024.
-The amendment also included an increase to the interest rate from 10% to 12% per annum effective May 14, 2023.
-Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
-The secured convertible debenture is a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
-The embedded derivative is separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
-The conversion option contains a variable conversion price, and the conversion price is denominated in a foreign currency.
-As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.
+The Debenture bears interest at 18% per annum (amended from 12% commencing on May 14, 2024).
+During the year ended December 31, 2024, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by two years from May 13, 2024 to May 13, 2026.
+In connection with the extension, Hepalink's conversion privileges (described below) have been eliminated and the interest rate has been amended from 12% to 18% per annum, commencing on May 14, 2024.

+Prior to the amendment on May 13, 2024, Hepalink was able to elect to convert the principal amount of the Debenture and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+Prior to the amendment on May 13, 2024 (when Hepalink's conversion privileges were eliminated), the secured convertible debenture was a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
+The embedded derivative was separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
+The conversion option contained a variable conversion price, and the conversion price was denominated in a foreign currency.
+As a result, conversion would result in a variable number of our shares being issued at conversion; as such, the conversion feature had been classified as a derivative liability at fair value through profit or loss.

-During the three months ended March 31, 2024, we recognized a \$0.2 million gain (2023 - \$0.5 million loss) on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
+During the three months ended March 31, 2024, we recognized a \$0.2 million gain on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
 Gains and losses resulting from the revaluation of derivative liability are non-cash and do not impact our cash flows.